Python3-Training/PyQuest/CardGame/README.md

 Next, be sure to enjoy our huge collection of [PyQuest Project Cards](https://github.com/Python3-Training/PyQuest/tree/main/CardGame/QuestProjects) as well!

 You may have also watched a video or seen an independent concept demonstrated?
-If so, then [PyQuest Bonus Cards](https://github.com/Python3-Training/PyQuest/tree/main/CardGame/QuestBonus) might be what you're looking for ...
+If so, then [PyQuest Bonus Cards](https://github.com/Python3-Training/PyQuest/tree/main/CardGame/QuestBonus) might be what you're looking for?

+We're also back on YouTube as [Total Pythoneering](https://www.youtube.com/@TotalPythoneering).

 ## zVideos
 If you are new to Python - and a self-teacher - then [The PyQuest Primer](https://www.udemy.com/course/python-1000-the-python-primer/?referralCode=A22C48BD99DBF167A3DE) will show you how to use Python's **help system** to jump-start your very own DIY lessons.